JAPAN INVITES U.S. TO JOIN AXIS PACT

 On this date in 1940 Japan’s foreign minister Yōsuke Matsuoka, who had grown up in Oregon and California (1893–1902), invited the United States and other nonaligned nations to join the Tripartite Pact, which Axis powers Nazi Germany, Fascist Italy, and Imperial Japan had initialed in Berlin the previous month (September 27).
 The Pact was an outgrowth of the “Rome-Berlin Axis” celebrated by the Italo-German “Pact of Steel,” which Adolf Hitler’s foreign minister Joachim von Ribbentrop and Benito Mussolini’s foreign minister (and son-in-law) Count Galeazzo Ciano had signed in Berlin in late May 1939.

-A seldom noted footnote to the above three-part pact was Hitler’s offer to open “pact-hood” to Germany’s historical nemesis, the Soviet Union.
-When Hitler and Ribbentrop sat down with Soviet Foreign Minister Vyacheslav Molotov in Berlin during the latter’s visit on November 12–14, 1940, the German duo presented Molotov with revisions to the original September 17, 1940, treaty that now included the Soviet Union as an equal partner.
+A seldom-noted footnote to the above 3-part pact was Hitler’s offer to open “pact-hood” to Germany’s historical nemesis, the Soviet Union.
+When Hitler and Ribbentrop sat down with Soviet Foreign Minister Vyacheslav Molotov in Berlin during the latter’s visit on November 12–14, 1940, the German duo presented Molotov with revisions to the original September 17, 1940, treaty that would now include the Soviet Union as an equal partner.
 Because the treaty established each signatory’s “natural spheres of influence” in the world, Hitler was keen on deflecting Soviet dictator Joseph Stalin’s interest away from Finland, Romania, Bulgaria, and the Balkans to Iran and Iraq, where the British pressed a claim of hegemony.
 Stalin’s heavily conditional reply on November 25 was interpreted by the German dictator as dead on arrival.

 Starting in late November 1940 the Tripartite Pact swiftly expanded: Hungary, to which Hitler had generously given half of Romania’s Transylvania in late August, signed up on November 20; Romania, threatened by Stalin’s Soviet Union on its northeastern border, joined on the 23rd; and the Slovak Republic, formed from a portion of dismembered Czechoslovakia, came aboard the next day.
 By the time Bulgaria, recipient of Romania’s southern Dobruja, joined the Tripartite Pact in March 1941, the entire Balkans and Eastern Europe were either in treaty relationship with the Axis powers or, like Yugoslavia was soon to be, under Axis occupation.
 Urged on by Japan, Japanese-occupied Thailand and the Chinese puppet state of Manchukuo (Manchuria) and the Japanese collaborationist “Republic of China” (led by Chinese Nationalist foe Wang Jingwei) became unofficial signatories of the Tripartite Pact on February 15, 1942.